 It is actually very simple to grow your own wheatgrass at home.
 It will give you a nice plant and you will save money in the long term.
 Just make sure you soak the seeds overninght before you plant them in the potting mix.

 You will need just a few things to do it successfully:

 - Wheat grass seeds (make sure they are organic)

 - Scissors for harvesting

 For the detailed how-to, check out this article from Miracle Gro.

 A bottle of wheat grass powder cost roughly $30 dollar.
 Inside you get also a convenient measuring spoon.
 Add one spoonful to an 8-ounce glass of water or juice.
 I mix it with peach mango juice to dilute its flavor a bit.
 It tastes great until I got to the bottom.
 It doesn’t fully dissolve, you see.
 And I got a good taste of the raw, grainy, BLEH bottom.
 I have learned to add more juice and keep stirring until finished.
 I’m substituting a glass of water for a glass of wheat grass juice a day.
 So far, I don’t see any changes except my pee is more yellow now.

-But knowing just some of the benefits of wheatgrass, it’s worth a try.
+By knowing just some of the benefits of wheatgrass, it’s for sure worth a try.
 Until my next experiment…